casoon/dragonfly/style-guide.md

 ## Layout

-Das Layout-System ist in `layers/layout.css` definiert und bietet flexible Optionen für Grid- und Flex-Layouts:
+The layout system is defined in `layers/layout.css` and offers flexible options for Grid and Flex layouts:

 ### Container